NutNut17/thulite-project/content/docs/web/w103web.md

 {{< inline-svg src="svgs/logos/tailwindcss-icon.svg" width="192px" height="150px" class="svg-inline-custom" >}}
 </div>

 A optimized and lightweight CSS framework with highly customizable developement and more configuration space than Bootstrap.
 Tailwind CSS does not impose a predefined style for components, but they have a utilities class to help building components.
 Tailwind also have 'purge' feature to remove unused CSS.

-Visit [Tailwind CSS](https://tailwindcss.com/) website for more info.
+{{< link-card
+  title="Tailwind CSS"
+  description="Click here to explore more about TailwindCSS" href="/thulite-project/docs/web/vue/"
+>}}

 #### Purge CSS